isaacchua0309/tp/docs/UserGuide.md

 addsport 2 s/basketball
 ```

-This adds basketball to the list of sports played by the 2nd person in your current list.
+This adds basketball to the list of sports played by the 2nd friend in your current FitFriends list.

 ![Adding a Sport to a friend](images/addsport_command.png)